wangandi520/PNGToPDF/README.md

 ---

-## using mupdf, convert PNGs to PDF
+## convert PNGs to PDFs, using mupdf

 ### folder constructure